 Are you feeling iPad Unclear sound?
 We offer here workarounds steps by steps though follow it and get good sound quality back on your iPad.
 The best solution for iPad Air, iPad mini, iPad Pro, and iPad.

-Fix 1.
-Remove Headphone Plug into the iPad headset port
+Solution #1.
+Remove Headphones Plug into the iPad headset port

-Use the Side Volume Up button during FaceTime Audio or FaceTime Video Calls.
+Please press your finger Volume Up button, then again press to get a loud volume on FaceTime Audio or FaceTime Video Calls.
 That means you can increase Call volume not a System volume or music volume.
 According to Volume type, Apple Gave different actions depending on the situation with iOS/iPadOS.

 Let’s see an example, while headphones are connected to the headphone jack, then you can’t receive volume on the iPad speaker.